TesterTesterov/SLGSystemDataTool/README.md

 SPD component contains data, while SPL — it's list.
 Contains raw data.
 ### tig
 Obfusificated png.
-Most common image type in games based on SLG System (with exception of ealiest versions).
+Most common image type in games based on SLG System (with exception of earliest versions).
 New byte = old byte + key, there each next key = (last key * a + b) >> 16.
 ### tic
 Obfusificated jpg (same type as tig).
 Very rare.
 I don't remember myself there you can find one.